solo-io/gloo/docs/content/guides/security/data_loss_prevention/_index.md

 Data Loss Prevention (DLP) is a method of ensuring that sensitive data isn't logged or leaked.
 This is done by doing a series of regex replacements on the response body.

-For example, we can use Gloo to transform this response:
+For example, we can use Gloo Edge to transform this response:
 ```json
 {
    "fakevisa": "4397945340344828",